n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/modules-in-code-node.md

 ---
-title: Use built-in and external modules in the Code node
+title: Enable modules in Code node
-description: Lift restrictions to use built-in and external modules in the Code node.
+description: Allow the use of both built-in and external modules within the Code node.
 contentType: howto
 ---

-# Use built-in and external modules in the Code node
+# Enable modules in Code node

 For security reasons, the Code node restricts importing modules.
 It's possible to lift that restriction for built-in and external modules by setting the following environment variables: